It’s only natural to want to protect those who rely on you financially should you die prematurely.

 > Term Life Insurance is the most basic type and is designed to provide coverage for a specified period of time, usually 10 to 30 years, in exchange for a monthly premium (payment).
 This type of insurance is usually the most affordable option for individuals under the age of 50.

 > Permanent life Insurance lasts for the insured person’s entire life, as long as premiums are paid.
 Permanent policies combine a death benefit with a savings account.
 The cash value that accumulates with this type insurance can later be withdrawn or taken out as a loan against the policy.

-Specialty Life Insurance Plans
+Other Life Insurance Options

 Linked (or Combination) Life & Long-Term Care Insurance provides two forms of valuable protection in one policy.
 Some plans offer recurring premiums while others require a large single premium.
 Like all life insurance policies, they pay a death benefit to your beneficiaries.
 However, what sets them apart is the ability to deduct from your death benefit the amount you may need to pay for long-term care costs.
 Some permanent life insurance plans will allow you to purchase an optional rider for long-term care coverage.

 Final Expense Insurance is a small life insurance policy designed to cover the immediate costs associated with a death, such as burial, cremation, casket, funeral service, headstone, burial plot, etc. In 2012, the average cost of a funeral alone exceeded $8,000.
 Though most people don’t like to talk about end-of-life issues, they also don’t want to place this financial burden on their loved ones.